2022 New Year FAQ: WebPT EMR

 A patient has legally changed their last name, should I start a new case?

-Best practice is to create a new patient chart so there is a record of both names.
+The best practice is to create a new patient chart so there is a record of both names.
 Then, in the current/old chart, they can create a case note explaining the situation.
 This is important for members with billing integrations especially!
-Review the Patient Name Change article for more information.
+Review the Billing Integrations: Patient Name Change article for more information.

 Should I start a new case because it is a new year?